soon1995/learningNotes/docker/README.md

 - What : light-weight software package, which include the software itself and environments and development software used.
 - How to get : Hub, copied from friends, selfmake
 - using UnionFs --> save file layer by layer --> avoid duplicate layer
+- is made up of filesystems layered over each other.
+At the base is a boot filesystem, bootfs.
+When a container has booted, it is moved into memory, and the boot filesystem is unmounted to free up the RAM used by the initrd disk image
+- next layer is a root filesystem, rootfs.
+This rootfs can be one or more operating systems (eg. Debian or Ubuntu filesystem).
+It is a read-only mode in Docker, and Docker takes advantage of a union mount to add more read-only filesystems onthe the root filesystem.
+Union mount is a mount that allows several filesystems to be mounted at one time but appear to be one filesystem.
+- Local images live on our local Docker host in the /var/lib/docker dir.
+Each image will be inside a directory named for your storage driver.
+Containers are in /var/lib/docker/containers.

 ![image](https://user-images.githubusercontent.com/97860551/174950388-df0a6553-48b6-4cd1-b048-c8445bd3437e.png)![image](https://user-images.githubusercontent.com/97860551/174952680-573cb67e-f566-4fde-96b5-85af77860cb2.png)